Organizational Transformation: Creating a Trauma-Informed Organization

 Transformation Plan Development:

-Using the various components of the organizational assessment, the FamilyWorks Together team will compare survey and key-informant responses to SAMHSA guidelines for trauma informed best practices and identify areas for maximum growth.
+Using the various components of the organizational assessment, the Paths for Families team will compare survey and key-informant responses to SAMHSA guidelines for trauma informed best practices and identify areas for maximum growth.
 We will then customize our training to your areas and your organization.
 In partnership with you, we will create a training and coaching plan to meet your needs.
 Training can happen organization-wide or be department or even team specific.
 Key players can receive coaching in trauma informed and responsive supervision, leadership, and strategic direction.

-Training and Coaching
+Training and Coaching:

 We provide monthly follow up coaching sessions to individuals, teams and organizations.
 Research tells us that we can rarely change an ingrained behavior after simply learning about another option.
 Coaching provides guidance, feedback and support for these changes as well as providing an additional level of accountability.
 Coaching ensures that changes are being made on the individual, team, and organizational level.